humanchimp/stable/README.md

 - [ ] Minimal (zero?) fallout
 - [ ] Fail-fast option?
 - [x] [Simple interop with a streams library](examples/streams.js)

+## trivia

+- you can pass stable, the library, into stable, the framework.
+To do so, you could use stable, the plugin. this is mostly useful for using stable to test stable. plugins are used in conjunction with `stable`, the cli.

 ## license